robotman321/AutoReplayUploader/README.md

 # AutoReplayUploader
-BakkesMod plugin that automatically uploads Rocket League replays to other services (calculated.gg, ballchasing.com) when a match ends.
+BakkesMod plugin that automatically uploads Rocket League replays to other services (calculated.gg, ballchasing.com, carball.pro) when a match ends.

 ## Description of Source Projects